 ARCHIVED — Vol. 146, No. 13 — June 20, 2012

-His Excellency the Governor General in Council, on the recommendation of the Minister of Agriculture and Agri-Food, pursuant to subparagraph 32(1)(b)(i) (see footnote a) and section 61 of the Canadian Wheat Board Act (see footnote b), hereby makes the annexed Regulations Amending the Canadian Wheat Board Regulations.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to subsection 30(1) (see footnote a) of the Food and Drugs Act (see footnote b), hereby makes the annexed Regulations Amending the Food and Drug Regulations (1608 — Disodium Ethylenediaminetetraacetate).

 COMING INTO FORCE

 2. These Regulations come into force on the day on which they are registered.

 (This statement is not part of the Regulations.)